 How do you make a dagger(†, and ‡) symbol in LaTeX?

-Symbol Dagger
+Dagger Symbol

-% Dagger use in text mode
+% In text mode

 \textdagger